Becky139/GOT-Quiz/README.md

 ## Issues and Bugs

-- **Sign Up Form Background** - Issue with the image not staying central on small screens.
+- **Footer Not At bottom of Page** - A bug was detected with the footer on the quiz and sign up dump page not staying at the base of the screen.
+It was rectified by fixing it to the bottom of the page.
-- **Header and Footer Responsivness** - A bug was detected on smaller screens that the header and footer are not filly the width of the screen.
+- **Header and Footer Responsivness** - A bug was detected on smaller screens that the header and footer do not fit the width of the screen.
+The issue was rectified by finding the div and making it responsive to smaller screens
+- **Footer on Quiz Page** - A bug was detected on the quiz page with the footer being fixed it was covering the bottem on the quix box when playing.
+It was rectified by changing the footer and html to display releative this means the footer stays at the bottom of the page and move down when quiz box expands.

 [Back to top](#GOT-Quiz)